Teaching vocabulary to improve reading comprehension

 About the workshop:

-Sessions 3 and 4 will be practical sessions focussing on how to successfully deliver vocabulary intervention, and how to adapt intervention methods to different settings and age groups, and how to incorporate morphology instruction.
+Sessions 2 and 3 will be practical sessions focusing on how to successfully deliver vocabulary instruction, including how to adapt instruction to different settings and age groups, and how to incorporate morphology instruction.

 By the end of the workshop, attendees should have a clear understanding of:

 - current research on vocabulary instruction

 - how vocabulary knowledge relates to reading comprehension

 - how to teach vocabulary knowledge to children in one-on-one, small group or whole class settings